 Using the right equipment

 Workers should always be using the most appropriate PPE not just for the work they are doing, but for the safety systems they may be using while they do so.
 Having all the procedures and systems in place accomplishes very little of workers do not use the correct safety equipment.
 Using incorrect PPE can decrease efficiency, but more importantly it can place workers at risks that could be simply mitigated by making a better PPE choice.
-What PPE a worker needs is dependant on the work they are doing and the location where the work is being done.
+What PPE a worker needs is dependent on the work they are doing and the location where the work is being done.

 There are a different things that should be addressed when sourcing PPE, especially when work is being completed at height.
 First, the PPE should be comfortable when worn for lengthy periods of time and easy to don.
 Working on roofs or other at heights areas can take time.
 Harnesses should be comfortable and easy to put on.
 Putting on a harness should be an simple process that takes no time at all.
 This minimises the desire to skip using it.

 Secondly, the PPE should be suited or the work being carried out and the fall protection system being used.
 For example, there are different types of fall protection harasses to suit different types of work, and different body types.
 Using a poorly-fitting harness that is not made for the work your team is doing can place them at unnecessary risk should an accident occur.

 Finally, any PPE being used should be manufactured to be compliant with the relevant Australian standards.
 Once purchased, PPE needs to be regularly inspected (at least every six months) to ensure that it remains in good working order and is not damaged or degraded.
 This is required to keep the equipment in compliance with the standards over its working life.
 Damaged and degraded PPE should be taken out of service and replaced.
 To assist in keeping PPE inspected on schedule, it is recommended that a log be kept of all equipment.